 Samsung has been working on flexible display screens for years, recently, it announced a prototype that measures nine inches diagonally and can be bent up to 12 millimeters.
 The company sees applications in wearable displays, the Internet of Things, and car infotainment dashboards.

 The company also expects the technology to be used in consumer electronics in the future.
 For now, Samsung is focusing on developing a stretchable display for mobile devices.

 Researchers at Stanford University have developed a thin, flexible display that can be attached to a flat surface.
 In contrast, today’s displays are rigid and are not stretchable.
 Stretchable display screens could save lives by improving the health and safety of users.

 Researchers are also working on wearable display patches that can stretch naturally with the patient’s body.
 Using sensors, a wearable display could even provide real-time monitoring of patient vital signs.

 Another breakthrough in flexible displays is a way to create ultra-thin screens.
-The Samsung wallpaper television is ultra-thin and flexible, and can be rolled or twisted without causing damage.
-Other companies, like Lenovo, have a prototype notebook and phone with foldable screens.
+The Samsung wallpaper television is ultra-thin and flexible and can be rolled or twisted without causing damage.
+Other companies, like Lenovo, have a prototype notebooks and phones with foldable screens.
 E-paper is not a good choice for these types of displays as its low refresh rate and high blur makes it unsuitable for motion.
 OLED displays are one of the most exciting new technologies being developed for flexible displays.